offsideswap/black/docs/ibc/Tx.md

 2. The Sending Chain
     - if is is the token source chain (origin chain), then the exported tokens are locked up in an escrow address
     - if the token did **not** orginate in the sending chain, then the tokens are burned on the sending chain, so that they can be unlocked on the other chain
-3. If the sending chain is blackchain, the token is checked against the tokenregistry for the following:
+3. If the sending chain is offsideswap, the token is checked against the tokenregistry for the following:
     - Check if we need to modify decimal precision
     - Check if the token has permission for IBCEXPORT
 4. The transfer packet then goes through the IBC Send,Receive,Ack flow.
 More details on events https://github.com/cosmos/ibc-go/v2/blob/main/modules/core/spec/06_events.md
 5. The Receiving Chain
     - if is is the token source chain (origin chain), then the tokens are unlocked from the escrow address
     - if the token did **not** originate in the sending chain, then the tokens are minted with a new denom.
 The new denom is created by appending the port and the channel to the existing denom to create the denom trace.
-6. If the receiving chain is blackchain, the token is checked against the token registry
+6. If the receiving chain is offsideswap, the token is checked against the token registry
     - Check if we need to modify the decimal precision
     - Check if the token has IBCIMPORT permission
     - Check if the token is Whitelisted